vak365/AIDLab/Lab Guide.md

 <!-- `Exercise 1 - Read with Spark` | [Exercise 1 - Read with Spark.ipynb](Artifacts/Notebooks/Exercise%201%20-%20Read%20with%20Spark.ipynb) | `<primary_storage>` with the actual name of `PrimaryStorage`
 `Exercise 2 - Ingest Sales Data` | [Exercise 2 - Ingest Sales Data.ipynb](./artifacts/02/Exercise%202%20-%20Ingest%20Sales%20Data.ipynb) | In cell 1 - `<primary_storage>` with the actual name of `PrimaryStorage` -->

-## Task 9 - Prepare a machine learning model

-Prepare the `models` container in `BlobStorage` by creating two folders: `onnx` and `hex`.

-To prepare the machine learning model for Exercise 5, you have two options:

-- Use the already trained and converted machine learning model (available as a starter artifact)
-- Train and convert a new machine learning model

-### Import the already trained and converted machine learning model

-1. Upload the [model.onnx.hex](Artifacts/ml/model.onnx.hex) file to the `hex` folder in the `models` container of `BlobStorage`.

-2. Run the `Exercise 5 - Create Sample Data for Predict` SQL script to create sample data for machine learning predictions.

-3. Run the `Exercise 5 - Register model` SQL script to register the model with the `SQLPool01` SQL pool.

-### Train and convert a new machine learning model

-1. Run the `Exercise 5 - Model training` Spark notebook to train the machine learning model and save it in ONNX format.
-The model will be saved as `model.onnx` in the `onnx` folder in the `models` container of `BlobStorage`.

-2. Use the [convertion PowerShell script](./artifacts/00/ml/convert-to-hex.ps1) to transform `model.onnx` into `model.onnx.hex`.

-3. Perform steps 1, 2, and 3 described in the previous section.

 ## Task 10 - Configure additional users to access the workspace